piranna/piranna.github.io/pages/projects.md

 ### [ShareIt!](https://github.com/ShareIt-project)

-First P2P filesharing webapp based on client-side Javascript and HTML5, build using [WebRTC](https://webrtc.org/) DataChannels, with an architecture inspired by [Gnutella](https://www.gnu.org/philosophy/gnutella.html).
-Since DataChannels were not available in web browsers, I needed previosly to create [DataChannels-polyfill](http://github.com/ShareIt-project/DataChannel-polyfill), the first working implementation of WebRTC DataChannels API, available 4 months before of experimental versions of Chrome and Firefox browsers, and build using WebSockets as transport layer.
+First P2P file-sharing web app based on client-side JavaScript and HTML5, built using [WebRTC](https://webrtc.org/) DataChannels, with an architecture inspired by [Gnutella](https://www.gnu.org/philosophy/gnutella.html).
+Since DataChannels were not available in web browsers, I first needed to create [DataChannels-polyfill](http://github.com/ShareIt-project/DataChannel-polyfill), the first working implementation of WebRTC DataChannels API, available 4 months before experimental versions of Chrome and Firefox browsers, and built using WebSockets as transport layer.

-This project won the "Most Innovative Project" award in the spanish national [VII Free Software Universitary Championship](http://www.concursosoftwarelibre.org/1213/premiados-vii-cusl.html) and was invited to give a keynote at first spanish WebRTC summit at Politechnic University of Madrid, November 2012.
+This project won the "Most Innovative Project" award in the spanish national [VII Free Software Universitary Championship](http://www.concursosoftwarelibre.org/1213/premiados-vii-cusl.html) and I was invited to give a keynote at the first Spanish WebRTC summit at the Polytechnic University of Madrid, November 2012.

-VII Concurso Universitario de Software, Granada 23th & 24th May 2013:
+VII Concurso Universitario de Software, Granada 23rd & 24th May 2013:
 ![Winners of VII Free Software University Championship](../images/VII_CUSL.jpg)

 <details>